Department of Respiratory Care

 The Bachelor of Science in Respiratory Care (BSRC) degree prepares students to practice as nationally credentialed respiratory care practitioners and take their place as a key healthcare team member.
 Skilled in assessing patients with breathing disorders in the emergency room, intensive care units and many other areas in healthcare facilities, respiratory therapists work directly with physicians on newborn, pediatric or adult patients to analyze oxygen levels and breathing difficulty.
 Therapists administer prescribed medications to relieve breathing distress, provide pulmonary/lung therapies, and conduct lung diagnostics for all ages.
 Graduates find employment in many settings such as hospitals, pulmonary rehabilitation clinics, doctors' offices, sleep labs, homecare, and air-life transport teams as they work with patients in the emergency room, newborn/pediatric/adult intensive care units, and many other areas.

-Respiratory care (RC) majors attend lab and lecture classes on the Round Rock campus and gain clinical experience in Austin-area hospitals.
+Respiratory care (RC) majors attend lab and lecture classes on the Round Rock campus and gain clinical experience in surrounding hospitals.
 Students successfully admitted to the program must complete the sequenced curriculum within the cohort group.
-Individuals taking core courses prior to applying for admission to the RC program should contact the College of Health Professions’ Advising Office and request a change of majors to Bachelor of Science in Health Sciences - Pre-Respiratory Care.
+Individuals taking core courses prior to applying for admission to the RC program should contact the College of Health Professions’ Advising Office and request a change of major to Bachelor of Science in Health Sciences - Pre-Respiratory Care.
 The BSRC Program is accredited by the Commission on Accreditation for Respiratory Care (CoARC) and qualifies graduates to sit for national board credentialing exams to become a Registered Respiratory Therapist (RRT) through the National Board for Respiratory Care immediately upon completion.

 A rolling enrollment allows students to enter the MSRC program each fall, spring, and summer.
 Admission to the MSRC program requires the applicant to have previously earned the RRT credential and completed a bachelor's degree from a regionally accredited institution.
 Please refer to The Graduate catalog for admission requirements and course descriptions.
+For information on this option, please contact the MSRC program coordinator through our webpage.

 Immunization Requirements